top of page

 Salt, to taste

-The simple way to serve this salad is to toss the ingredients in a bowl right before you serve the salad and garnish with the mint.
+The simple way to serve this salad is to toss the ingredients in a bowl right before serving and garnish with the mint.
 Serve in a large bowl.
-I prefer to not make this salad ahead of time as the cucumbers and fruit give out juices that makes the salad watery.
-Assemble just before you serve.
+I prefer not to make this salad ahead of time, as the cucumbers and fruit release juices that make the salad watery.
+Assemble just before serving.

-Alternatively, for a more dressed up version, cut the cucumbers into even short stacks, and cut each stack into 1/2 or 1/4 longitudinally.
+Alternatively, for a more dressed-up version, cut the cucumbers into even short stacks and cut each stack into 1/2 or 1/4 longitudinally.
 Cut the strawberries in half horizontally.
 Arrange the cucumbers on a platter.
-Sprinkle some chili powder, just a touch, on each stack.
+Sprinkle some chilli powder, just a touch, on each stack.
 Arrange the strawberries on top of each cucumber.
 Drizzle with the juices.
 Serve garnished with torn mint.

 • Facebook